 The Disadvantages of a Sole Proprietorship

-As the sole proprietor, you are personally responsible for every asset, liability, profit and loss your business experiences, meaning your private assets are directly at stake.
+While one of the advantages of sole proprietorship is the full control you have over your business, you’ll also be personally responsible for every asset, liability, profit and loss your business experiences.
+This means your private assets are directly at stake.

-Specifically, you could be held personally responsible for:
+Specifically, you could be held personally responsible for the following:

 - Civil damages